 We work as a team providing neuroshaping services.
 Dr. Alan McAllister provides psychological services and supervises the provision of biofeedback and neurofeedback by the team.
-Brianna Robinson is a registered psychotherapist with an MA in Counselling Psychology.
-In addition to providing psychotherapy, she provides biofeedback and neurofeedback.
+Ilda Furtado is a registered social worker and provides individual, couple, and family counselling.
 Rhea Shahe and Brooklyn Ingram are neurotherapists providing biofeedback and neurofeedback under Dr. McAllister’s supervision.
+Laura Lunn provides addiction counselling and is based in Bancroft.

 Alan McAllister, PhD, CPsych.